 “In Edinburgh for instance, parents in several of the secondary schools have got together and formed after hours clubs bringing in teachers at their own expense and even in a couple of the schools forming pipe bands.

 “It seems mad that in Scotland’s capital city piping and drumming is not on the agenda in the city’s state schools – yet all the private schools have flourishing bands that bring huge prestige and self esteem to those schools.

 “If this worrying trend continues we won’t have future pipers and drummers so hearing the roar of pipes and drums on New Year’s Eve could become a thing of the past.”

 Robert Wallace, Principal at the College of Piping, Scotland centre of excellence for the teaching of the bagpipe, has also expressed concerns over the way the national instrument is being treated by Edinburgh city council.

 He said: “I think it’s a great shame that the pipes are being discriminated in Edinburgh’s state schools.
-You can learn the piano for free but not our national instrument; it’s just not right.
+You can learn the piano or have guitar lessons for free but not our national instrument; it’s just not right.